Shadyar-Bzhar-Othman/instagram-clone-flutter/README.md

 I will be happy to answer any questions that you may have on this project, and if you want to lend a hand with the instagram clone project then please feel free to submit an issue and/or pull request 🙂

-If you liked my work, don’t forget to ⭐ star the repo to show your support
+If you liked my work, don’t forget to ⭐ star the repo to show your support.